Revance-Therapeutics-Inc/Contracts/New Format/URL_NEW.md

 roles.access|Yes|the type of access provided by the IAM role; the value will generally come directly from the "BQ dataset to IAM roles mapping" document.|
 roles.firstLevelApprovers|No|the name(s) of the first level approver(s) of the role.|
 roles.secondLevelApprovers|No|the name(s) of the second level approver(s) of the role.|

-## Consequences

-- A data contract gives clear expectations and requirements for building the  data product
-- The contract must be fulfilled, but the internal implementation can change
-- The data product can be extended as long as it is backward compatible with the contract
-- A defined purpose is a motivation for the domain team to share the data with others in the first place
-- Agreed service levels can be monitored, with an alerting system in place
-- A contract can be canceled

-## Automation

-- Data contracts can be provided to all potential customers by the data product developers and accepted through the data product consumer as a self-service.
-- Data platform automates the creation and revocation of IAM identities, roles, and access policies
-- Reassessment reminder notification

 ### Do we need to cover these bullet points??